Kaewin/phase1_project_group2/README.md

 ### Researching our Findings Regarding the Engines

 The Reciprocating engine was developed in the 18th century and stopped being as largely used in 1994.

-A reciprocating engine is only one combustion engine hence they can only power small planes. (i.e 20 people)
+A reciprocating engine is only one combustion engine hence they can only power small planes. (i.e. 20 people)

 We decided to exclude the reciprocating engine and any makes with only 1 engine from our data to determine what to recommend for planes.

 There are also crashes with 6 and 8 engines.
 Those are not common and its unusual for a commercial passenger plane to have more than 4 engines.
 We also decided to exclude these engines.

+Planes with three engines have the LEAST amount crashes compared to other planes, And the LEAST amount of accidents and total injured out of all categorized crashes, The percentage of three engine plane crashes in the total airplane crash data set is 2.4%.

+Planes with four engines crashed LESS than planes with two engines, But crashed MORE than the planes with three engines The percentage of four engine plane crashes in the total airplane crash data set is 4.5%.

 When further looking into the 16 Boeing 727 (3 Engines) crashes we can see that only 3 of those 16 crashes had injuries, none of them including fatal injuries.
 Number DCA09FA048: 11 Serious Injuries, 1 Minor Injury